krishnakumarraghu/GettingandCleansingData/README.md

 ##Directory Listings

 The Code for run_analysis.R and Codebook that explains the functionality of the code.
-There is a folder UCI HAR Dataset which has a README file that explains in detail of the data.
+There is a folder UCI HAR Dataset which has a README file that explains in detail of the dataset including the observations and variables tracked.

 Note: Due to huge size some of the files have beemn left out of the repository.